link to page 2

 that U.S. contributions were closer to U.N. assessment

 levels.
-It did not enact an adjustment for FY2017-FY2023,
+It did not enact an adjustment for FY2017-FY2024,

 and the cap returned to 25%.
 As a result, the United States

-Assistance, International Disaster Assistance, and Food for
+Refugee Assistance, International Disaster Assistance, and

-has accumulated $1.1 billion in cap-related arrears.
+has accumulated over $1.1 billion in cap-related arrears.

-Peace, Title II (P.L.
+Food for Peace, Title II (P.L.
 480).
-Such funding supported entities
+Such funding supported

 Executive branch role.
 Congress does not specifically